ionoid/docs.ionoid.io/docs/NewDevice/newDevice.md

 ## General settings

 You can set or modify  the configuration of your device system  easily using dashboard.
  - Set or modify device hostname.
 Here it is possible to append an asterisk as a suffix to the name (e.g. device-\*) if you want a random id at the end.
 Example hostname: `device-*` will be `device-2153`.
+This is useful in case you want to use the same configuration on a fleet of devices.
  - Set or modify DNS servers.
  - Set or modify NTP servers.